Rolls-Royce shares rise as activist stake fuels turnaround talk

 The most recent profit warning, which came days after Warren East took the chief executive post on July 2, was blamed on difficulties in its main aero engines business, and added to oil-price related declines already dragging on its marine unit.

-East said on Thursday he was focused on adding "pace and simplicity" to the restructuring plans underway at Rolls-Royce.
+East said on Thursday he was focussed on adding "pace and simplicity" to the restructuring plans underway at Rolls-Royce.

 Accendo Markets analyst Augustin Eden said "the sound of cash savings and streamlining plans" was positive for the stock.